 FIU Law Path (Pre-law Program)

-FIU Law Path offers to undergraduate students, pre-law programming which focuses on building skills critical to both success in law school and throughout the application to law school process.
-FIU Law Path combines exposure to the traditional law school experience supplemented by a range of opportunities including academic enrichment and critical skills development, intensive LSAT preparation, personalized counseling throughout the application process and individualized mentoring by a member of the bench or bar.
+Spring 2019, Florida International University College of Law was awarded a $124,850 grant by the AccessLex Center for Legal Education Excellence and launched a new pre-law initiative, the Path to the Legal Profession (“FIU Law Path”).
+FIU Law Path offers to undergraduates, pre-law programming that builds skills critical to both success in law school and throughout the application to law school process.
+FIU Law Path combines exposure to the traditional law school experience supplemented by a range of opportunities including academic enrichment and critical skills development, intensive LSAT preparation, personalized counseling throughout the application process, and individualized mentoring by a member of the bench or bar.

 3.00 Minimum Cumulative Undergraduate Grade Point Average